griptape-ai/griptape/docs/griptape-framework/drivers/prompt-drivers.md

 ### OpenAI Compatible

 Many services such as [LMStudio](https://lmstudio.ai/) and [OhMyGPT](https://www.ohmygpt.com/) provide OpenAI-compatible APIs.
 You can use the [OpenAiChatPromptDriver](../../reference/griptape/drivers/prompt/openai_chat_prompt_driver.md) to interact with these services.
 Simply set the `base_url` to the service's API endpoint and the `model` to the model name.
+If the service requires an API key, you can set it in the `api_key` field.

 ```python title="PYTEST_IGNORE"
 from griptape.structures import Agent